craftofelectronics/flow/README.md

 ## Download
 You can download Flow for [Mac](http://goo.gl/HNalJ), [Linux](), and [Windows]().
 If you have problems, please join the [users mailing list](http://concurrency.cc/docs/mailinglists.html) at concurrency.cc.
 (This is a very,very early-stage prototype---you have been warned.)

+## Getting Started

+See the quick [getting started](https://github.com/craftofelectronics/flow/blob/master/docu/testing.md) documentation that we put together.
+It's enough for you to get started, we hope.
+Or, just fiddle.

 ## The Nitty Gritty
 You can find out more about the underlying tools and technologies at <a href="http://concurrency.cc/">concurrency.cc</a>.